zowieerickson/interactive-form/README.md

 # interactive-form

-An online, interactive form designed accessibility best practices in mind according to the WCAG and validates user input.
+An online, interactive form designed with accessibility best practices according to the WCAG and validates user input.